kubeys/helmys/ReadMe.md

 The `helmys` (pronounced "helm wise") command provides a way to use YAMLScript for Helm templating.
-You can use as much or as little YAMLScript in your Helm templates, replacing all the Go templating syntax or none of it.
+You can use as much or as little [YAMLScript](https://yamlscript.org) in your Helm templates as you wish, replacing all the Go templating syntax or none of it.

 Using YAMLScript for your templating needs is much cleaner than the standard Go templating.